crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 ### Introduction

 Network administrators configure various monitoring tools and perform various testing activities to ensure smooth and secure network operation.
-These activities include:
+Such activities and tools include:

 • **Connectivity testing/troubleshooting** (basic netadmin) using such tools/technologies as ping, traceroute, whois, nslookup, dig, netstat, nbtstat, arp, and syslog.